-Sometimes you look at a photograph and topple off your chair.
+Sometimes you look at a photograph and fall off your chair.
 It looks impossible, is that Photoshop?

 You don’t have to spend a fortune on high-end photography equipment to take incredible shots.
 With simple photography hacks and DIY tricks, you can create mind-bending images yourself!

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Go through our list of 31 photography hacks to learn how to level up your photography without breaking the bank!

 1. Using a Blank CD Case As a Rain Guard for Your Lens

 Who uses CDs anymore, right?
 The cases seem to be useless once you stop using them for storing CDs.

 But they are made of strong plastic.
 And that makes a durable rain guard for your lenses and camera.